Last updated on February 16th, 2023

 If you ever have a furnace-related concern or need help with your furnace maintenance, don’t hesitate in reaching out to one of our qualified technicians at EVAM Canada.
 Also, see our DIY Furnace & Heating tips for more support with keeping your furnace running efficiently all season long.

-A flame sensor is a necessary safety feature of your furnace and it’s important to understand its function.
+The flame sensor on furnace is a necessary safety feature of your furnace and it is important for you to understand its function.
 The purpose of a flame sensor is to ensure that the electric spark used to lite your furnace does not register too high and in turn, shuts your furnace off.
 This is done to avoid an explosion and is a crucial safety component of your furnace.
+Knowing how furnace flame sensor works in your home is crucial to helping you feel safer and confident that it is operating correctly.

 It is important that this part of your furnace stays clean of any dirt or debris.
 You should consider an inspection of this part of your furnace as part of your regular furnace maintenance.
 Why not do this task while cleaning your gas furnace burner with our DIY gas furnace burner cleaning tips